ltspicer/Oki_Scantool_for_LinuxMint20-22_Ubuntu22.04-24.04/README.md

 First check if in /usr/share/sane/xsane the directory doc is a real directory or just a symlink.
 If it is a symlink, rename it to doc.old .
 Then create a directory named doc here.
-If there is no doc directory or symlink, you can continue at "Now it's time to install python2".
+If there is no doc directory or symlink, you can continue at "**Now it's time to install python2**".
-This needs root rights!
+Creating a directory at this location needs root privileges!
 Open the file manager (see below) with sudo ... (e.g.: sudo caja).
 Here are the file managers:

     Ubuntu/LM Cinnamon: nautilus